About Arun Sudhaman

 Robyn holds a BA (Languages) degree and is a Chartered Public Relations Practitioner (CPRP).
 She holds full membership of PRISA (the Public Relations Institute of South Africa), IPRA (the International Public Relations Association), the IABC (International Association of Business Communicators and the IMC (Issues Management Council.
 Robyn is the Vice President of the African Public Relations Association (APRA) where she is also the Chair for Training.
 She is a member of the Advisory Council of the National Business Initiative (NBI), a voluntary group of leading national and multi-national companies, working together towards sustainable growth and development in South Africa through public private partnerships, practical programmes and policy engagement.
 She is on the Board of the American Chamber of Commerce for Southern Africa and she serves on the Steering Committee for the 30% Club of Southern Africa.
 Robyn represents Africa on the Burson-Marsteller Europe, Middle East and Africa Leadership Team and is on the Global Advisory Board for Burson-Marsteller’s Advantage Women Initiative.

+Born in east London.
 Won a Rockefeller Scholarship to Pratt Institute in New York to study advertising.
 After graduation, trained mainly at Carl Ally Inc on Madison Avenue.

 Came back to London to work at BMP with John Webster.